 The Emperor-Philosopher Marcus Aurelius, once the most powerful man on earth, was also a practitioner of Stoicism.
 Marcus wrote a collection of thoughts, ideas, and rules for life in what was later published as Meditation.

 He wrote the things in that book for his own use.
 He was practicing the philosophy of Stoicism.
 I read that in The Inner Citadel by Pierre Hadot, a book that analyzes Meditations.
 In that book, I also read that Marcus had 3 rules for life that are found throughout Meditations.

-Hadot identifies the 3 rules for life of Marcus Aurelius as the following concepts: (1) judgement (2) desire (3) impulse toward action.
+Hadot identifies the 3 rules for the life of Marcus Aurelius as the following concepts: (1) judgment (2) desire (3) impulse toward action.

 As I was reading The Inner Citadel, I had difficulty grasping what Hadot meant by those three concepts.
 He does not tell us what to do with this information.
 He only says that Marcus Aurelius’s work was dominated by three rules that are based on judgment, desire, and an impulse toward action.